pcolby/doxlee/README.md

 ### Text Templates

 Doxlee uses a text template language that is very similar to [Django templates].
-Specfically, Doxless uses either the [Grantlee] or [Cutelee] library (the former is a Qt6-compatible fork of the former).
+Specfically, Doxlee uses either the [Grantlee] or [Cutelee] library (the former is a Qt6-compatible fork of the former).

 > [!NOTE]
 > Doxlee began using the [Grantlee] library with Qt5.
 However, the [Grantlee] author has moved the library to [KDE],
 > where it is now known as [KTextTemplate], and the original [Grantlee] library has been retired.
 Meanwhile, the
 > [Cutelyst] project has forked [Grantlee] to [Cutelee], and ported it to Qt6.
 Today, Doxlee supports both [Grantlee]
-> (with Qt5) and [Cutelee] with Qt6.
+> (with Qt5) and [Cutelee] (with Qt6).
 Doxlee will most likely support [KTextTemplate] too, when that library becomes
 > more readily available.

 You can find the template language documention [here](https://pcolby.github.io/cutelee/for_themers.html).
 You can also